ilaborie/blog/src/pages/akka-http-operation-scope/index.md

 ### Caution: Don't use Akka Actor nor Akka Persistence as a messaging queue

-When in the deffered operation mode (i.e. mix of request/response scode and deffered operations), there might be tendency to use Akka Actor as a message queue if it feels an overkill to set up a message queue like Kafka.
+When in the deferred operation mode (i.e. mix of request/response scode and deferred operations), there might be tendency to use Akka Actor as a message queue if it feels an overkill to set up a message queue like Kafka.

 No, don't use Akka Actor for the message queue.
 Akka Actor's mailbox doesn't have durability, so when we send too many messages to it, the underlying JVM can explode and all the messages are gone.
 Just don't do that.